machitgarha/phirs/docs/en/usage-guide.md

     }
     ```

 1.  **Create New Providers and Platforms, If Needed.** Refer to the previous example for more details.
+You can use already-defined traits like `DesktopPathProvider`.

 1.  **Register Your Mappings.** Using `DirectoryProviderFactory::map()`, introduce your new type and map your providers to platforms.
 Obviously, all your providers must implement your type, otherwise `map()` will throw an exception.
 You can use static method chaining trick also: